Sliding window protocol: Go-Back-N

-Go-Back-N ARQ is the sliding window protocol with w_{t}>1, but a fixed w_{r}=1.
+Go-Back-N ARQ is the sliding window protocol with w_{t} > 1, but a fixed w_{r} = 1.
 The receiver refuses to accept any packet but the next one in sequence.
 If a packet is lost in transit, following packets are ignored until the missing packet is retransmitted, a minimum loss of one round-trip time.
 For this reason, it is inefficient on links that suffer frequent packet loss.

 Ambiguity example

 Suppose that we are using a 3-bit sequence number, such as is typical for HDLC.
-This gives N=2^{3}=8.
-Since w_{r}=1, we must limit w_{t}≤7.
+This gives N=2^{3} = 8.
+Since w_{r} = 1, we must limit w_{t} ≤ 7.
 This is because, after transmitting 7 packets, there are 8 possible results: Anywhere from 0 to 7 packets could have been received successfully.
 This is 8 possibilities, and the transmitter needs enough information in the acknowledgment to distinguish them all.

 If the transmitter sent 8 packets without waiting for acknowledgment, it could find itself in a quandary similar to the stop-and-wait case: does the acknowledgment mean that all 8 packets were received successfully, or none of them?

 Selective repeat

 The most general case of the sliding window protocol is Selective Repeat ARQ.
 This requires a much more capable receiver, which can accept packets with sequence numbers higher than the current n_{r} and store them until the gap is filled in.

 The advantage, however, is that it is not necessary to discard following correct data for one round-trip time before the transmitter can be informed that a retransmission is required.
 This is therefore preferred for links with low reliability and/or a high bandwidth-delay product.

 The window size w_{r} need only be larger than the number of consecutive lost packets that can be tolerated.
-Thus, small values are popular; w_{r}=2 is common.
+Thus, small values are popular; w_{r} = 2 is common.

 Ambiguity example

-The extremely popular HDLC protocol uses a 3-bit sequence number, and has optional provision for selective repeat.
-However, if selective repeat is to be used, the requirement that w_{t}+w_{r} ≤ 8 must be maintained; if w_{r} is increased to 2, w_{t} must be decreased to 6.
+The extremely popular HDLC protocol uses a 3-bit sequence number and has an optional provision for selective repeat.
+However, if selective repeat is to be used, the requirement that w_{t} + w_{r} ≤ 8 must be maintained; if w_{r} is increased to 2, w_{t} must be decreased to 6.

-Suppose that w_{r} =2, but an unmodified transmitter is used with w_{t} =7, as is typically used with the go-back-N variant of HDLC.
-Further suppose that the receiver begins with n_{r} =n_{s} =0.
+Suppose that w_{r} = 2, but an unmodified transmitter is used with w_{t} = 7, as is typically used with the go-back-N variant of HDLC.
+Further suppose that the receiver begins with n_{r} = n_{s} = 0.

 Now suppose that the receiver sees the following series of packets (all modulo 8):